- Yale Physicians Building800 Howard AvenueNew Haven, CT 06519

 Biography

-Peter J. Gruber, MD, PhD, is the chief of Pediatric Cardiac Surgery for Yale Medicine and Yale New Haven Children’s Hospital, and a pediatric cardiothoracic surgeon who treats patients from infancy—in some cases before they are born—to adults.
-He specializes in complex congenital heart disease, also known as structural heart disease, and performs a wide spectrum of procedures and complex surgeries, including pediatric heart transplant.
+Peter J. Gruber, MD, PhD, is the chief of pediatric cardiac surgery for Yale Medicine and Yale New Haven Children’s Hospital.
+As a pediatric cardiothoracic surgeon, he treats patients from just after birth to adulthood.
+He specializes in complex congenital heart disease, performing a wide spectrum of complex surgeries including pediatric heart transplant.

-“Congenital heart diseases can be pretty scary because it’s your heart, and because the situation can turn serious very quickly,” Dr. Gruber says.
+“Congenital heart disease is complicated,” Dr. Gruber says.
 “Some people want to know all the details.
-Other people find details just scare them.
-So, I read what the family or what the children want to know, and then try to communicate with them in whatever way is appropriate in that particular situation.”
+Other people find details scare them.
+So, I try to understand what the family or what the children want to know, and then communicate with them in whatever way is appropriate in that particular situation.”

-“When a congenital heart problem is identified early, in one way or another, it may not be curable, but it’s usually treatable,” he says.
+“Nearly all congenital heart disease is now identified before birth, so families generally have time to learn about what's coming up.
+It may not be curable, but it’s usually treatable,” he says.
 “The overall mortality rate for those who have surgery is less than 1 percent, and patients who have surgery usually go on to enjoy a good quality of life.”
-Dr. Gruber works with a team of cardiologists and other specialists to determine the best approach for each patient.
+Dr. Gruber works closely with a team of cardiologists and other specialists to determine the best approach for each patient.

-“Overall, it’s a highly rewarding combination of taking care of kids with lethal diseases, giving them a shot at a normal life.
-Figuring out how it happened is icing on the cake.”
+“Overall, it’s a highly rewarding combination of taking care of children with lethal diseases, giving them a shot at a normal life.
+Figuring out how it happened is icing on the cake," Dr. Gruber adds.

 Titles